-Try the Arts Opportunities page on the British Council Arts website for various funding options and new opportunities.
-These are not all music opportunities but this page offers a great starting place in terms of what is available currently and which programmes will be looking for applications in the near future.
-The list is updated regularly.
+You can also try the Arts Opportunities page on the British Council Arts website for various funding options and new opportunities.
+While these are not all music opportunities, many arts opportunities are open to music creators, organisations or those working across creative disciplines and the list is updated regularly.

 Youth Music work in the UK, a national charity investing in music-making projects for children and young people experiencing challenging circumstances.